Photo: Marvel Studios

 Matt Damon loves making surprise cameos as much as we love seeing surprise cameos.
 Damon made another brief appearance in Steven Soderbergh’s thriller Unsane, which was filmed entirely on an iPhone.
 Damon plays a detective who arrives at the protagonist’s home (played by Claire Foy) to give her some advice on how to protect herself from her stalker.
 Soderbergh and Damon are long-time buddies, so it’s not a surprise that he ended up in the project.
 The biggest question is, where will Damon randomly show up next?
 Photo: Regency Enterprises

 Michael C. Hall brought some additional star power to the end of the hilarious action movie Game Night after being revealed as the movie's main antagonist, The Bulgarian.
 Dexter fans were especially excited when the former Showtime serial killer was revealed to be the big boss villain of the film, especially with how much his cameo was kept under wraps.
 Photo: New Line Cinema

 Seth Rogen in 'Arizona'

 Danny McBride’s dark comedy thriller Arizona follows a single mom named Cassie, a struggling realtor who witnesses a murder after McBride’s character ends up killing Cassie’s boss.
-In an uncredited cameo, the boss is played by none other than Seth Rogen, McBride’s long-time collaborator on movies like Pineapple Express and This Is the End.
+In an uncredited cameo, the boss is played by none other than Seth Rogen, McBride’s long-time collaborator on movies like and Pineapple Express This Is the End.
 However brief Rogen’s cameo was, seeing him and McBride back together onscreen is always comedy magic and easily one of the highlights of the entire movie.
+Photo: Imperative Entertainment